mattari97/space-tourism-astro/README.md

 ## Contribution

-You can use this project for whatever you want. **If you like it you might want to also star the repo**.
+You can use this project for whatever you want.
+Don't forget to leave a ⭐.

 - Fork the project to add it to your githug repositories.
 - Clone it on your local machine from you repositories.

-Create a folder on your machine and run the command `git clone https://add-the-correct-url-here`.
+Create a folder on your machine and run the command `git clone https://add-the-correct-url-here`

 - Install all the dependencies for astro and postcss.

-npm: `npm install`
+`npm install` or `yarn` or `pnpm install`.
-yarn: `yarn`
-pnpm: `pnpm install`

 - Open the project in your editor and start coding.